Entrectinib [ENT2]

 Entrectinib for ROS1-positive recurrent locally advanced or metastatic non-small- cell lung cancer previously untreated with a ROS1 inhibitor therapy where the following criteria have been met:

-1. The patient has not previously received a ROS1 inhibitor.
-Note: previous treatment with crizotinib is not allowed.
-The NICE recommendation and the entrectinib Summary of Product Characteristics both state that entrectinib is indicated in the treatment of patients who have not been previously treated with ROS1 inhibitors. or Please tick appropriately below as to whether the patient has been previously treated with systemic therapy for the recurrent/locally advanced/metastatic indication:
+- The patient has not previously received a ROS1 inhibitor.
+Previous treatment with crizotinib is not allowed.
+The NICE recommendation and the entrectinib Summary of Product Characteristics both state that entrectinib is indicated in the treatment of patients who have not been previously or treated with ROS1 inhibitors.
+The only exception to this is for patients who have had dose- limiting toxicity with crizotinib and it has had to be stopped within 6 months of its start and in the clear absence of progressive disease Please tick appropriately below as to whether the patient has been previously treated with systemic therapy for the recurrent/locally advanced/metastatic indication:

-7. When a treatment break of more than 6 weeks beyond the expected cycle length is needed, I will complete a treatment break approval form to restart treatment, including indicating as appropriate if the patient had an extended break because of COVID19.
+- When a treatment break of more than 6 weeks beyond the expected 4-weekly cycle length is needed, I will complete a treatment break approval form to restart treatment.

 NHS funded From: 10 November 2020